-*NOTE: The Race Matters program is currently seeking approval to shift from a two-course sequence (fall and spring) to a three-course sequence (fall, interim, and spring) for the 2021-2022 academic year.
-Adding a third course would enable Race Matters to include more robust opportunities for community and civic engagement.
-Please note that if Race Matters becomes a three-course sequence, Race Matters students will not be able to take part in the Integrated Introduction to Chemistry and Biology (CH/BI) learning community, as both would require a course during interim.
+*NOTE: Please note that Race Matters students will not be able to take part in the Integrated Introduction to Chemistry and Biology (CH/BI) learning community, as both Race Matters and CH/BI require a course during January Term.
 If you have any questions, please reach out to the program director for Race Matters, Professor Jon Naito (email@example.com).